agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 ```ts
 const MY_COLLECTION = createCollection();
 ```
-We can create as many Collections as we want and bind them flexible to any UI-Component.
+We can create as many Collections as we need and bind them flexible to any UI-Component.
 Now that we have instantiated a Collection, we can dynamically and easily manipulate its value.
 ```ts
 // Add new Item to the Collection